.png)

 Following the installation, the hearts will be distributed to people living with brain injury through frontline services, including hospitals and rehabilitation centres.
 Each heart will be accompanied by information and an invitation to connect with local Peer Support Groups.

 This is an ambitious undertaking, but we know that together, as a community, we can make it happen.
-We look forward to marking this meaningful week with you and are sincerely grateful for any contributions to our 6,200 Hearts Project.
+We look forward to marking this meaningful week with you and are sincerely grateful for any contributions to our Hearts for Brain Injury Project.

 .png)